ajahne/blog/_drafts/2020-5-1-questions-for-our-first-one-on-one.md

 - What do you need from your manager?
 - Are there any manager behaviors that you know you hate?

-I find these questions are helpful to get answers to as it keeps me honest as a manager, holds me accountable.
+I find these questions are very helpful to get answers to as it keeps me honest as a manager, holds me accountable.
 I want to be at my best so I can best support you!
 Please note in the second question, I know "hate" is a strong word, so sometimes I replace with this "don't like" or something similar.

 ---